-We view Bank of Baku's capital adequacy as one of its strengths and assign a Capital score of ba1.
-This reflects our expectation that the bank will retain its good capital buffers over the next 12-18 months, with its tangible common equity (TCE)/risk-weighted assets (RWA) above 20%, even as loan growth accelerates.
-The latest available Moody's-calculated ratio of TCA/RWA was 27.7% as of year-end 2020, supported by strong retained earnings and a decrease in RWA over the past two years.
+We view Bank of Baku's capital adequacy as one of its credit strengths and assign a Capital score of ba1.
+This reflects our expectation that the bank will retain its good capital buffers over the next 12-18 months.
+As of end of 2021, Bank of Baku's tangible common equity (TCE)/risk-weighted assets (RWA) was 21%, despite the strong loan growth.